Captive macaque looking out of cage

 We would like to see greater consideration of the human harms of animal-based research.
 Such harms can result from adverse drug reactions (direct harms) or the non-availability of drugs that were deemed ineffective in animals (2).

 Biomedical research guidance assumes that animal use is justified but defines specific limits to that use via a 3Rs framework of Replacement, Reduction and Refinement.
-AFSA advocates for a greater focus on ethical deliberation by animal ethics committees in order that the ethics of the proposed research is fully scrutinised.
+AFSA advocates for a greater focus on ethical deliberation by animal ethics committees and within the Australian Code in order that the ethics of the proposed research is fully scrutinised.

 Values